4 Simple Ways to Finally Find Work-life Balance

 “Everyone talks about work/life balance as something to achieve, but now I realize it’s not a destination or a strive for perfect balance, it’s an ongoing work in progress,” Shelly Smith, a marriage and family therapist, said in an interview with PsychCentral.
 “As our lives change in various ways, we have to adjust our self-care practices to re-balance work/life.”

-Professionals should also remember to take advantage of time off.
+Don’t forget about your vacation days.
 In 2016, an estimated 662 million vacation days went unused in the United States.
-Smith recommended taking “one day per month as a personal ‘mental health day’ and taking a full week off every three to four months for a mental reset.
+Smith recommends taking “one day per month as a personal ‘mental health day’” and then taking a full week off every three to four months for a mental reset.

 Whether it’s a vacation or staycation, clearing your mind for an extended period of time will deliver benefits once you’re back in the office.